Richard Wilson on Cadair Idris

 To reach the point from which he captured the mountain Wilson had already spent a considerable time climbing.
 The most direct ascent, only possible by foot, would have been up the steep path from Minffordd, keeping to the west bank of Nant Cadair before crossing the stream to make the even more severe climb up the south end of Mynydd Moel.
 Or perhaps he started out from Dolgellau on horseback to reach Pen-y-Gadair by what’s now known as the Pony Path, a longer but much more gradual route.
 He’d still have needed a good deal of legwork to get to his viewpoint, on the flank of Mynydd Moel.
 Today there are two ways south-east from Pen-y-Gadair.
 One makes for the stony summit of Mynydd Moel, with its sheer cliffs and soaring views north to Dolgellau and east along the rest of Cadair’s ridge, and then joins a fence which takes you steeply down the mountain, at the risk of a sprained ankle or worse, towards the Nant Cadair slate bridge.
 The other path leaves the col between Pen-y-Gadair and the summit of Mynydd Moel and hugs the long flank of Mynydd Moel, keeping roughly to the same, lower contour, before reaching the fence.
 It’s somewhere along this lower path, not far from the fence, that Wilson stopped to sketch the scene.

 So what is the scene?
 It’s probably the most dramatic on-mountain view possible of Cadair – though we’re now so used to Wilson’s version, which soon established itself as the definitive aspect, that it’s hard to think otherwise.
 Wilson decides to ignore the summit, Pen-y-Gadair, off-canvas at the top of the slope at the right.
 (Except from the north, the summit is far from striking.)
 In the centre of the painting is Craig Cau.
 Below is the dark eye-shaped bowl of Llyn Cau.
 In the middle ground is a green mound (there is such an area, though rather lower and to the south).
 On the left of the canvas is a curious dark ‘chasm’ where Llyn Mwyngil (Tal-y-Llyn Lake) and the Dysynni valley are.
 Beyond it you can make out the blue of Cardigan Bay.
-And in the foreground is a scattering of rugged rocks (exactly what would find on the slopes of Mynydd Moel).
+And in the foreground is a scattering of rugged rocks (exactly what you would find on the slopes of Mynydd Moel).

 We’re a long way here from the Italianate landscape tradition.
 The only real connection is the sky.
 You’d be very lucky to come across such a completely cloudless sky anyway near the upper part of Cadair Idris, and its colour is a heat-saturated cerulean blue common in the Mediterranean but rare in Meirionydd.
 The distant land to the west fades to a fine haze, and the mountain is suffused with the gentle glow of yellow light (it’s early in the morning: the standing figure casts a shadow behind him).